18.104.22.168 Public DNS Resolver

 Cloudflare will only store the following aggregated data:

-Cloudflare may store the aggregated data described above indefinitely in order to assist Cloudflare in enhancing the overall performance of the Cloudflare Resolver and identifying security threats.
+Cloudflare may store the aggregated data described above indefinitely in order to assist Cloudflare in improving Cloudflare services, such as, enhancing the overall performance of the Cloudflare Resolver and identifying security threats.